OpenCadia/OpenCadia/README.md

 This is the remake of the program PYOBD.
 It works on Python3 and all new libraries.
 It was tested on Linux, Windows, and it should work on Mac too.
 You just need an ELM327 USB or bluetooth device and a PC(laptop preferably).

-About the program:
+About the program:<br>
 The program was made on top of pyOBD program, which was made by Donour Sizemore.
 The original program has not been touched for 15 years, which came to my huge surprise, as to why noone worked on it.
 I decided then, that I will make it my personal project to first make it work on Python 3 and latest libraries, which I successfully did.
 After that I also expanded its functionality and to make it use exclusively the rich Python OBD library, which was made by Brendan Whitfield.
 So now I have utilized two projects into one.
 The program is ofcourse still free and open source.
 Free as in beer and free as in freedom.
 Special thanks goes to Donour Sizemore and Brendan Whitfield.

 NOTE: On Windows you will need a suitable driver for your ELM327 device(on Linux it is not needed).
 You can download drivers from here:  http://www.totalcardiagnostics.com/support/Knowledgebase/Article/View/1/0/how-to-install-elm327-usb-cable-on-windows-and-obd2-software